Honorable Eunice M. (Latshaw)

 Judge Ross was also compassionate and had an ability to make whomever she was talking to feel comfortable, Mr. Forsyth said.

 She enjoyed traveling to Hawaii and was fond of Key West, Fla., where she had visited while her husband was stationed nearby during World War II.

 Judge Ross was preceded in death by her husband, John Ross, in 1978, and her daughter, Geraldine, in 2011.
 In addition to her grandson, Judge Ross is survived by her brother, Richard “Jack” Latshaw, of Emsworth, and several nieces and nephews.

 Arrangements are being handled by McDonald-Linn Funeral & Cremation Services, LLC., 529 California Avenue, Pittsburgh, PA 15202.
-A memorial service is expected to be held at Community Presbyterian Church of Ben Avon in November.
+Memorial Service celebrating her Life will be held Saturday, November 10, 2018 at 11:00 at Community Presbyterian Church of Ben Avon, 7501 Church Avenue, Pittsburgh, PA 15202.